reneoelke/Php53to54/README.md

 ### Composer

 You cann add the standard to your vendors directory by adding the dependency to your projects `composer.json`:

 	"require": {
     	"foobugs-standards": "php53to54",
 	}

-After that you’re able to include the standard via the full path using the `--standard` parameter:
+After an update with `composer update`, you’re able to include the standard via the full path using the `--standard` parameter:

 	vendor/bin/phpcs --standard="`pwd`/vendor/foobugs-standards/php53to54" <targetDir>